 Right to Information

-Townsville City Council collects and stores personal and general information about the region, properties, our services, projects, community interests, libraries, even animals.
+Townsville City Council (Council) collects and stores personal and general information about the region, properties, our services, projects, community interests, libraries, and even animals.
 Documents held by us include paper files, microfiche, print-outs, computer records, files, visual material, CCTV and audio recordings.

-The Right to Information Act 2009 (RTI Act) and the Information Privacy Act 2009 (IP Act) recognises that there should be an increased flow of information in the government’s possession to the community and encourages government to make as much information available while maintaining the appropriate levels of privacy and confidentiality.
+The Right to Information Act 2009 (RTI Act) and the Information Privacy Act 2009 (IP Act) recognises that there should be an increased flow of information in the government’s possession to the community and encourages the government to make as much information available while maintaining the appropriate levels of privacy and confidentiality.

 Publication Scheme